Who (mis)translates the (mis)translators?

 Anatta is to point out the error in [attā’s] way of seeing things.
 The point is to notice the mental event that represents objects or concept as though they could or should be inherently or essentially controllable/ownable.
 If this were to just be taken on its own without the teaching of the antidote it might be called helplessness, that things are without the possibility of being controlled.
 We use the mind to falsely pretend we are more in control than we are.

-Our brains12 keep something like a body schema, a model of our body in space that helps us to coordinate how we move.
+Our brains11 keep something like a body schema, a model of our body in space that helps us to coordinate how we move.

 Intelligent reflection is useful, but it’s also open-ended and distracting.
-It’s not enough to narrow my attention onto some shortlist of movements or actions.
-There needs to be a way for an action to gain traction, to “move up the stack” and win me over, so I can commit to something actually executable—even while I might be considering multiple courses in parallel.
+It’s not enough just to narrow my attention onto some shortlist of movements or actions.
+There needs to be a way for an action to gain traction, to “move up the stack” and win me over, so I can commit to something actually executable, even while I might be considering multiple courses in parallel.

-Do nicca and attā contribute to behavioural robustness by “protecting” my narrowed attention from the “outside interference” of overthinking, which would distract me from faking it and forcing my way?14
+Do nicca and attā contribute to behavioural robustness also by “protecting” my narrowed attention from the “outside interference” of overthinking, which would distract me from faking it and forcing my way?13

-How much of what I'm saying is bullshit—an evocation of an unrefined saṅkhāra?
-I haven’t meditated very much by meditator standards—a few hundred hours, at most.
+How much of what I'm saying is bullshit, an evocation of an unrefined saṅkhāra?
+I haven’t meditated very much by meditator standards.
+A few hundred hours.
 Am I just reifying clumsily, because I haven’t had enough experience with the feelings themselves?
 Being picky about words, because I haven’t smoothed out what’s underneath?

 Is there something of nicca in the urges I feel to keep using "clench", because I like its vibe?
-Something of attā in my residual sense of ownership of "clench", and my violated feelings of originality?
+Something of attā in my residual sense of ownership of the word, and my violated feelings of originality?

 At least a little, I think.
-But I'm not so worried.
-I understand that my understanding must be flawed.
-And “clenching” is the best word I’ve found for this thing I’ve seen.
+But I understand that my understanding and my objects must be flawed.
+Anyway “clenching” is the best word I’ve found for this thing I’ve seen.
 Maybe I’ll learn of a better one.
+In the meantime, why should I be surprised that others have come to the same conclusion?

 We can't go entirely without better models and better words.
 The Buddha certainly didn't go without them.
-Totally falling apart forever contradicts the very spirit.
+Totally-falling-apart-forever contradicts the spirit.

 Taṇhā happens easily, automatically, continually.
 And it’s the springboard for the whole twisted circus.
-To live freely and gracefully, we should know its opposite.
+To live freely and gracefully, we might want to know its opposite.

 Nibbana is generally thought of as an exalted state of being that is free of all suffering, all desire, etc. etc. It […] leads to people assuming that Buddhism is wireheading.
 The best translation of Nibbana (for the purposes of practice) IMO is ‘cooling down.’
 If we think of the above strategies as a sort of tensing, a sort of effortful exercise, a sort of heating up if you will, then we can contrast it with untensing, non-efforting, cooling down and relaxing.
 The simplest way to think of this is that Nibanna is the opposite of Tanha.
 Often translated as the mind ‘inclining towards relinquishment’ (of that which was grasped).
 The nature of this experience is relief.
 And here it means not only relief from the particular stimulus that was stressing us out, but the (normally experienced temporarily) relief from compulsive grasping, the relief from wanting things to be other than they are, relief from the belief seemingly pressing down on us that we need to act just for things to be okay.
 A kind of happiness that comes from a halting of believing that we need to get happiness by arranging things to match up with mental projections.